 For some time, our industry has been doing an amazing job of inspiring young people to follow STEM, and built environment industry, careers.
 Opportunities to experience real construction sites and gain work experience of the multitude of specialist roles that go into delivering infrastructure projects has been a key part of this.

-To address this, we’ve been working together with experts from across the built environment, education sectors and our partners and I’m pleased to announce that today, Scape Group are launching Learning in Lockdown - the UK’s first fully accredited virtual work experience programme.
+To address this, we’ve been working together with experts from across the built environment, education sectors and our partners and I’m pleased to announce that today, SCAPE are launching Learning in Lockdown - the UK’s first fully accredited virtual work experience programme.

 The programme will be delivered by a panel of industry experts, from across the UK’s biggest contractors and consultants and will include daily sessions with industry and career insights, mentoring and fully moderated live chat to engage and inspire pupils.
 Students from Heriot Watt University’s School of Energy, Geoscience, Infrastructure and Society (EGIS), will also be on hand to provide extra advice to the online learners.